Indonesia–Israel relations: Jokowi presidency (2014–2024)

 I will never accept to participate in a competition without the [IOC Country Code] ISR on my competition suit, on my personal rifle and on the results screen...I start the most important year on the way to Paris, when my opponents take a professional advantage over me due to political problems.
 If the Olympic movement, which advocates the existence of sports without distinctions of nationality, religion, race and sex, does not support its ideology, then what is its value?
 I don't understand how the state is allowed to organize some sort of competition with a national identity restriction.

 On 29 March 2023, FIFA announced that Indonesia would lose its right to host the 2023 FIFA U-20 World Cup and a new country be selected instead.
 This is because of controversy over Israel's participation in the competition in Indonesia, which does not officially recognize Israel as a sovereign state.

 Following the October 7 attacks, Indonesia condemned Israel's bombing campaign against the Gaza strip.
 Specifically, Foreign Minister Retno Marsudi issued the "harshest of condemnations" towards Israel's assault on the Indonesian Hospital in Gaza.

 As part of a delegation of OIC countries, agreed to during an emergency session of the Islamic Summit Conference, Marsudi visited China and Russia, both Permanent Members of the UNSC, in an effort to garner support for a ceasefire.
 In Moscow, Marsudi stated that Israel's claim of self-defensive action, through its combined air- and ground assault, is inexcusable; "Israel, a colonialist, cannot use such an excuse" [ sic ].
 Marsudi iterates that, even if it were a valid excuse, self-defensive action is not "a licence to kill civilian"[sic].
-She states that the intention of the OIC delegation is to formulate peace through the implementation of the two-state solution.
+She stated that her goal was to formulate peace through the implementation of a two-state solution.